django-wiki/django-nyt/README.rst

 Concept
 -------

-django-nyt is a notification framework for Django, it does this:
+django-nyt is a notification framework for Django.
+It does this:

 .. code:: python